 7. Try a Feliway diffuser.

-Again, this stuff seems like voodoo bullshit.
-But it works.
+Again, this stuff seems like voodoo stuff – but Feliway can really help in some cases.
 It’s a calming pheromone that you can put into a wall diffuser or use as a spray.
 I know plenty of people who swear by it.
 As far as I can tell, it can’t hurt.

 Unfortunately, there’s not much of a training quick fix when it comes to your cat pooping on the floor.
 Make sure that the litterbox issues aren’t medical.
 Then your best bet is to improve litterbox setup and decrease stress levels.
 There are some diffusers and other products that can help, but alone they’re unlikely to solve the problem.